Community Volunteers provide a wide range of support for the Incident Response Teams.

 During a disaster, a diverse group of volunteers is required to handle all aspects of response and recovery.
 All efforts will be made to match you with your areas of interest and experience.
 There are specific training recommendations for each role, and we encourage you to meet our team leaders and investigate your options within Napa CART.

 We’d love to have you!
-The first step in joining our team is is to set up a new profile in Better Impact, Napa CART’s volunteer management system.
-The information you enter in your Better Impact profile will be used by Napa CART to gauge your interest and experience in the various components of disaster response, and to assign you to roles that best align with your skills and interests and Napa CART’s current needs.
+The first step in joining our team is to set up a new profile in Better Impact, Napa CART’s volunteer management system.
+The information you enter in your Better Impact profile will be used by Napa CART to gauge your interest and experience in the various components of disaster response and to assign you to roles that best align with your skills and interests and Napa CART’s current needs.

 This team sets up the shelter, intakes animals, tracks their location, feeding, and health, maintains biosecurity, facilitates owner visits, exercises, and discharges hoofed and winged animals.
 Napa CART has agreements with Napa Valley Horseman’s Association, Valley Brook Equestrian Center, and other locations as pre-determined evacuation sites.